btilki/Deploying-a-replicated-MongoDB-StatefulSet-on-Kubernetes-AWS-EKS-using-a-Helm-chart/README.md

 # Deploying a replicated MongoDB StatefulSet on Kubernetes (AWS EKS) using a Helm chart

-Project purpose
+## Project Purpose

 - Install a replicated MongoDB StatefulSet on Kubernetes (AWS EKS) using a Helm chart.
 - Enable persistent storage using AWS gp3/EBS storage class.
 - Deploy the Mongo Express UI to manage the database.
-- Expose the UI via an nginx ingress controller so you can access it from a browser.
+- Expose the UI via an nginx ingress controller for browser access.

-Technologies used
+## Technologies Used

 - Kubernetes (EKS)
 - Helm
 - MongoDB (replica set)